zentrope/cocoa-clj/readme.md

     clojure -Sdeps '{:deps,{zentrope/cocoa-clj { \
       :git/url "https://github.com/zentrope/cocoa-clj" \
-      :sha "affaa848ddb5afb468a75a034e40b381cd0b5af8" \
+      :sha "2b9ec07e3763b3386e129f6b2c2e93ca1cad0f96" \
       :deps/root "server"}}}' \
       -m zentrope.cljapp.main

-to run the server without cloning out the source code.
+without cloning the source code.
 Eventually, the app itself should have an option to do this for you if you want to run it against a non-project JVM.

+Ideally, the client would use a socket-repl, but I'm waiting for some SDKs from Mojave before I work on that.

 ## Application

-- Xcode-beta 3
+- Xcode-beta 4
 - Swift 4.2
 - High Sierra